olayimikatimileyin/Data-Driven-Insights-and-Strategic-Expansion-Planning-for-an-Online-Retail-Store/README.md

 Excel for data cleaning.
 Tableau/Power BI for data visualization and analysis.

 Skills Demonstrated: Data cleaning and preparation.
 Data visualization and analysis.
 Strategic thinking and business insight development.
 Effective communication of complex data insights.

+I have attached a Tablea and PowerBI file to this repository please kindly Check to get all  the visualisations i have made regarding this analysis

+Thank You